 I actually am craving it.

-- What’s going on at our place: an awful lot!
+- What’s going on at our place this April: so much sweetness!

 - Edible flowers: why, how, what, and wheretofore!